-Sharp exchanges in Assembly between DUP First Minister and senior Sinn Féin politician
+Continuing controversy over the Northern Ireland protocol has triggered edgy exchanges in the Northern Assembly between First Minister Arlene Foster and senior Sinn Féin MLA John O'Dowd.

 Ms Foster said politicians should avoid "cant" after former education minister Mr O'Dowd criticised her for recently meeting the Loyalist Communities Council (LCC) – which represents the Ulster Volunteer Force, Ulster Defence Association and Red Hand Commando – to discuss loyalist/unionist opposition to the protocol and checks on some goods moving from Britain to Northern Ireland.